Tornado Insurance Dispute Lawyers in Florida

 Types of tornadoes

 A tornado is normally generated by a severe thunderstorm.
 It’s shaped like a funnel.
-The intensity of a tornado is rated by using the “Fujita scale.”
-The lowest Fujita scale is an F0 tornado which has winds of about 40-72 mph.
-F5 tornadoes have winds that can reach up to 318 mph.
+The intensity of a tornado is rated by using the “Enhanced F Scale,” which puts tornadoes into one of six different categories.
 The scale rating is often used by the insurance adjusters, public adjusters, and defense lawyers to validate the extent of the damage to your home.

-The analysis, according to the National Oceanic and Atmospheric Administration, runs as follows:
+The analysis, according to the National Oceanic and Atmospheric Administration (NOAA) runs as follows:

-The scale is not conclusive.
+The scale is not conclusive but it is robust, using 28 different indicators to establish damage.
 Each home and building should be evaluated by professionals, building inspectors, and contractors to determine and validate the full extent of the structural damage.
 Appraisers are qualified to generally place a value on any damage to the contents of the home.

 Common damages due to tornadoes